 This web page shows only a small excerpt of our Conen research.
 Another 70 words (5 lines of text) covering the years 1608, 1694 and 1608 are included under the topic Early Conen History in all our PDF Extended History products and printed products wherever possible.

 Conen Spelling Variations

-hundred years did much to standardize spelling.
+The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Conen has been spelled Conan, Conane, Conad, Connan, Connant, Conant and others.